MITO’S INDUSTRY TRAINING ADVISORS

 Do you have staff with supervisory or management potential?
-Help them to prepare for the next step up the ladder with MITO's business skills training programme.
+Help them to prepare for the next step up the ladder with one of MITO's business skills training programmes.

 MITO's nine-month First Line Management programme offers a professional development opportunity for people aspiring to management excellence.

 It provides insight into how effective businesses work and earns graduates a New Zealand Certificate in Business (First Line Management) (Level 4) - a nationally-recognised qualification which can enhance long-term career prospects.